gotno/glossy/README.md

     + blockquote
     + map
   + comments
-  + sortable list placeholders
+  + widget sortable placeholder
-  + resize widgets on sortStart/Stop
+    + possible to resize widgets on sortStart/Stop?
   + change id to name[whatev] on forms
 + Design
-  + front/landing page
-  + sign in
-    + demo button
   + dummy content
     + demo article
+  + un-uglify the entire design
+    + yes, the layout colors are hilarious, but they are also kind of hideous.